 The Government and the Working Group on Pensions would like to see a more inclusive and age-independent Swedish labour market.
 The Government therefore decided on 16 August 2018 to appoint a delegation for the promotion of older labour to combat age discrimination and find ways to make better use of older people’s experience and skills.
-The delegation is to submit its final report by 1 October 2020.
+The delegation has submitted its final report on 30 November 2020.

 For this, we need to achieve a more age-independent view of working life over the course of an entire working life and combat the problems of prejudices against older people and age discrimination.
 To contribute to a development in which use is made of the labour force regardless of age and to ensure that more older people remain in working life, the Working Group on Pensions has agreed to establish a delegation for older labour.